zabolotiny/Homebridge-Logo-TS/README.md

     ]
 ```

-## Ventilation (Fan + Filter Maintenance) Accessory Configuration
+## Ventilation (Fan + Filter Maintenance) Accessory Configuration ##

-#### Not in HomeKit Accessory Protocol Specification available but supported by the Home-App!
+:sunglasses: Not in HomeKit Accessory Protocol Specification available but supported by the Home-App! :sunglasses:

 Name                     | Value               | Required | Option for | Notes
 ------------------------ | ------------------- | -------- | ---------- | ------------------------